googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 #### Releases and pull subtree

-1. We need regular releases because these subtrees are also modules used by gftools and fontbakery.
+1. We need regular releases because these subtrees are also modules used by gftools and Fontbakery.
 For example, if Fontbakery fails a font because it doesn't display all glyphs of the language's sample text (although the codepoint is part of a nam file) then it can mean that there is no recent release of the glyphsets package.

 2. Changes to the `Lang` and `Axis Registry` repo need to be pulled into the `google/fonts` repo.
 The ideal would make a pull subtree at each release of the module to make the sync easier to verify.